Matthew-D-Johnston/JS210-Fundamentals-of-JavaScript/js211_assessment/js211_assessment_study_guide.md

 As the name suggests, local variables in JavaScript have a local scope, meaning that you can't access them outside the function that declares them.
 As with global variables, where you declare a local variable determines its scope.

-Local variables are short-lived; they go away when the function that corresponds to their scope stops running.
+**Local variables are short-lived**; they go away when the function that corresponds to their scope stops running.
 When we invoke the function, we start a new scope.
 If the code within that scope declares a new variable, that variable belongs to the scope.
 When the last bit of code in that scope finishes running, the scope goes away, as do any local variables declared within it.
 JavaScript repeats this process each time we invoke a function.

 ###### Adding Variables to the Current Scope

 These are a number of ways to create a variable in the current scope:

 * Use the `let` or `const` keywords.
-* Use the `var` keyword, which we'lll introduce later in this lesson.
+* Use the `var` keyword, which we'll introduce later in this lesson.
 * Define parameters for a function -- each parameter is a local variable.
 * A function declaration creates a variable with the same name as the function.
 We'll talk about that in the next assignment.
 * A class declaration also creates a variable with the same name as the class.
 We'll talk about class declarations in a later course.